jeremyevans/tilt/README.md

 performance increase over evaluating the Ruby source on each invocation.

 Template compilation is currently supported for these template engines:
-StringTemplate, ERB, Erubis, Erubi, Haml, Nokogiri, Builder and Yajl.
+StringTemplate, ERB, Erubis, Erubi, Etanni, Haml, Nokogiri, Builder, CSV, Prawn, and Yajl.

 LICENSE
 -------